HuangJunye/jp-pf-functions-challeges/contest_rules.md

 ## 4. Prizes

 ### 4.1.
 Challenge Winners
-The top participant or team for each challenge will receive a commemorative plaque recognizing their achievement.
+The top team for each challenge will receive a commemorative plaque recognizing their achievement.

 ### 4.2.
 Leaderboard Recognition
 The top-ranking participants or teams will be featured on the live leaderboard, gaining recognition for their performance.